hashicorp/nomad/website/source/docs/operating-a-job/update-strategies/rolling-upgrades.html.md

 potentially invalid.
 ```

-Here we can see that Nomad will destroy the 3 existing tasks and create 3
+Here we can see that Nomad will destroy the 3 existing task groups and create 3
 replacements but it will occur with a rolling update with a stagger of `30s`.

 For more details on the `update` block, see the